API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 REST Assured based test to check a GET API response, Source: Saurabh Agarwal

 REST Assured advantages.
-Rest Assured functionality is limited.
-However, if you only need to check request and response, the tool will simplify things: In REST Assured, you don’t have to create boilerplate code to test and validate complex REST responses.
-The tool is open-source – another big pro.
+API testing is pretty hard in Java, and Rest Assured was designed to simplify things.
+With it, you don’t have to create boilerplate code to test and validate complex REST responses.
+The library is open-source and has an active development community – another big pro.

-Oleksandr Fomenko, a Senior Test Automation Engineer at EPAM Systems, choses jMeter to measure the API performance for its convenient way of multi-threading emulation.
-“You can create test cases using jMeter’s record and playback technology, extract and reuse data from response, verify it using JSON Assertion, debug it, and build a comprehensive report.
+Oleksandr Fomenko, a Senior Test Automation Engineer at EPAM Systems, chose JMeter to measure the API performance for its convenient way of multi-threading emulation.
+“You can create test cases using JMeter’s record and playback technology, extract and reuse data from response, verify it using JSON Assertion, debug it, and build a comprehensive report.
 With these functions in stock, JMeter can be easily used as a stand-alone framework for testing REST APIs.”

 RestSharp: simple RESTful API testing in C#